Are you experiencing neck pain after using your orthopedic pillow?

 To use an orthopedic pillow correctly, place it under your head and neck while sleeping on your back or side.
 You may need to experiment with different positions to find the one most comfortable for you.

 Additionally, it is essential to choose a pillow that is the right size for your body.
 A pillow that is too big or too small can cause discomfort and worsen your condition.

 However, if you experience neck pain that is severe or persistent, it could be a sign of a more serious condition.
 For example, cervical spine disorders, such as herniated discs and degenerative disc disease, can cause neck pain.

-If you have a preexisting condition that is causing your neck pain, it is important to seek medical attention.
+If you have a preexisting condition that is causing your neck pain, it is essential to seek medical attention.
 In some cases, such as when there is nerve damage or inflammation, proper medical treatment can help to relieve the pain.

-In this case, a pillow might help support your neck but it should not be considered a solution.
+In this case, a pillow might help support your neck, but it should not be considered a solution.

 How Your Mattress Could Be to Blame

 If you are on your third or fourth orthopedic pillow, you should strongly consider how your mattress is a possible cause of your neck pain.